john-cd/rust_howto/src/README.md

 This book intends to provide EXAMPLES to demonstrate the use of key Rust crates, examples which are absent from or scattered in the typically dry [reference docs](https://docs.rs/), and hopes to become a "cheatsheet on steroid" for the Rust ecosystem (_not just_ the Rust language).

-Its long-term goal is the coverage of the 'most commonly used' Rust crates, as defined by [blessed.rs]( https://blessed.rs/crates ), the most downloaded libraries in [crates.io]( https://crates.io/ ), and 'high quality crates' per [lib.rs]( https://lib.rs/ ) [statistics]( https://lib.rs/stats ).

 ## What other books should I consult?

 [Rust by Example]( https://doc.rust-lang.org/rust-by-example/index.html ) is similar in concept - a collection of runnable examples - but not in scope, as it focuses solely on the Rust language and standard libraries.